 What is a meniscus tear?

-The meniscus is a crescent-shaped structure that cushions the knee joint: it is, in essence, the “shock-absorber” of the knee.
-There are 2 menisci in each knee, one in the inner region of the knee joint (the medial meniscus) and one in the outer region of the knee joint (lateral meniscus).
+The meniscus is a crescent-shaped structure that cushions the knee joint.
+It is, in essence, the “shock absorber” of the knee.
+There are two menisci in each knee, one in the inner region of the knee joint (the medial meniscus) and one in the outer region of the knee joint (lateral meniscus).
 The tissue of the meniscus can be torn suddenly during a twisting-type injury or sometimes from wear and tear over time.

 How are meniscus tears diagnosed?